-The aerodynamic characteristics, rotor thrust and rotor torque of course depend on the assumption of stiff rotor blades and constant rotational speed.
+The aerodynamic characteristics, rotor thrust, and rotor torque of course depend on the assumption of stiff rotor blades and constant rotational speed.
 If the rotor had finite mass and inertia or a speed control algorithm had been applied, the rotor loading during the gust would have been reduced significantly.
 Moreover, the symmetry of the rotor loading decreases as soon as the structure dynamics are taken into account.

-20 6 Conclusions
+6 Conclusions

-The study presented the validation of the resolved-gust approach that was implemented in the U-RANS-solver THETA.
-As test case, the generic 5 MW wind turbine was computed, operating under a $1 - \cos()$ -gust and an extreme operating gust as defined in the IEC 61400-1 (2005) standard.
-The gust has been introduced with the resolved-gust-approach (Kelleners and Heinrich, 2015; Reimer et al., 2015) by introducing the changing velocity at the inflow boundary conditions.
-The gust velocity was then transported loss-free through the field with infinite speed of sound.
-The assumptions, which are made in the paper can be summarized as transport velocity has to be regarded in its ambivalent effects.
-It leads to an inaccurate reproduction of the wind turbine wake transport on the one hand, while on the other hand, the response of the rotor loading to the gust velocity is immediately obtained.
-Clear advantages fo the resolved-gust approach are numerical stability and no artificial oscillations.
-Finally, the resolved-gust approach can be applied to any completed wind turbine U-RANS computation to obtain more insight of the wind turbine characteristics.
+The study presented the validation of the resolved-gust approach that was implemented in the URANS solver THETA.
+As a test case, the generic 5 MW wind turbine was computed, operating under a $1-\cos()$ gust and an extreme operating gust as defined in the IEC 61400-1 (2005) standard.
+The gust has been introduced with the resolved-gust approach (Kelleners and Heinrich, 2015; Reimer et al., 2015) by introducing the changing velocity at the inflow boundary conditions.
+The gust velocity was then transported loss free through the field with infinite speed of sound.
+The assumptions made in the paper can be summarized as

-- 1. the wind speed is constant in height and time (except gust velocity) - 2. the gust velocity is constant in height - 3. the gust transport velocity is equal to speed of sound which is infinite - 4. the boundary conditions of the flow domain are chosen to prevent the flow from escaping sideways.
+- 1. the wind speed is constant in height and time (except gust velocity); - 2. the gust velocity is constant in height; - 3. the gust transport velocity is equal to speed of sound which is infinite; - 4. the boundary conditions of the flow domain are chosen to prevent the flow from escaping sideways.